ArctosDB/documentation-wiki/_documentation/address.markdown

 `Address .
 Address_Type VARCHAR2(255) not null`

-Address Type is code-table controlled [CTADDRESS_TYPE](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTADDRESS_TYPE) and data-typed.
+Address Type indicates the purpose of an address.
+Values are controlled by a <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctaddress_type" class="external">code table</a>.
+Format of an address may be constrained by the type chosen.

 ## Address